Baxi E133 fault code showing on boiler

 On a cold winter night, an E133 Baxi error is likely to be caused by a frozen condensate pipe.
 This is easily fixed by pouring hot water over the condensate pipe outside and resetting the boiler.

-If you are sure you have gas and the condensate pipe isn’t frozen or blocked, then you should ring a local gas engineer as it could be a gas valve problem.
+If you are sure you have gas and the condensate pipe isn’t frozen or blocked, you should ring a local gas engineer as it could be a gas valve problem.

-Feel free to ask me any questions in the comment section below and I’ll try my best to help.
+Feel free to ask any questions in the comments below, and I’ll do my best to help.
+If you found this post helpful, please consider sharing it.

 FAQs